THE BEST COSTA RICA

 If you would like to bring your own snorkeling gear, we recommend this mask and snorkel set, these fins, and neoprene booties to prevent blisters and make your fins more comfortable.

-The best lures for casting a line off the shore or off the kayaks
+Here are some good lures for casting a line off the shore or off the kayaks.
+We recommend using equipment tested for at least 40lbs

 Power Adapters